takeuchi-lab/Cost-sensitiveMulti-taskBO/README.md

 (TaskNumber)\_(RotationAngle)\_(FileName).pickle

 - TaskNumber: Identifier of each task.
-Files which has the same TaskNumber are regarded as one common task.
+Files which have the same TaskNumber are regarded as one common task.
 - RotationAngle: GB rotation angle used as task-specific descriptor.
 - FileName: Arbitrary file name.